DaniFTT/DaniFTT/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; Right now, I'm focused on specializing as Dev FullStack Js, with Nodejs, ReactJs and NextJS,
+- 🔭 &nbsp; Right now, I'm focused on specializing as Dev FullStack .NET, with ASP.NET Core, MVC
 - 🤓 &nbsp; I love to learn new technologies and programming languages
-- 🎓 &nbsp; I'm currently in the 3rd semester of Computer Engineering at the faculdade de Técnologia Termomecânica (FTT)
+- 🎓 &nbsp; I'm currently in the 4rd semester of Computer Engineering at the faculdade de Técnologia Termomecânica (FTT)
-- 💼 &nbsp; Front end Web development intern .
+- 💼 &nbsp; C#.NET Web development intern in T-Systems.
 - 🌱 &nbsp; Enthusiastic about learning new languages and technologies.
 - ✍️ &nbsp; I love drama, suspense and mystery movies, I like to see some animes too.
 - ☕ &nbsp; I believe that a good coffee can always solve my problems.